zli9/neuroMMSig/README.md

 ### Command Line Interface

-The enrichment command line tool is automatically installed.
+The mechanrich command line tool is automatically installed.
 It can be used from the shell with the `--help` flag to show all subcommands:

 ```shell